Gwyneth Paltrow sues over skiing accident

 He said the actress knocked him down on a ski slope in Utah, leaving him with a brain injury and broken ribs.

-Paltrow's case says that he was at fault and his lawsuit is an "attempt to exploit her celebrity and wealth"
+Paltrow's case says that he was at fault and his lawsuit is an "attempt to exploit her celebrity and wealth".

 She is seeking a symbolic $1 in damages.